camptocamp/c2cgeoportal/doc/integrator/install_application.rst

 apache/mapserver.conf.in
 ^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Mapserver doesnt seem to work with fast-cgi on windows, so we need to use
+Mapserver doesn't seem to work with fast-cgi on windows, so we need to use
    normal cgi.

    Replace::